 Other controls feel secure but not premium.
 A few years back, that would have made par for this class, but competitors from the CR-V to the Rogue have raised expectations in aspects like button damping and knob feel.
 Controls in the Sportage, from the hazards switch to the stability system cutoff, still have yesterday's hollow, tinny click.
 The A/C knobs feel solid, but a pull-out console below them wobbles uncertainly.
 The automatic shifter shuffles through its positions with nowhere near the precision Honda and others have executed.

-The Sportage's 60/40-split backseat folds in a single motion to create a flat, continuous floor.
+The backseat offers plenty of headroom and adequate legroom for adults, and the backrest reclines more than most.
+There's also a standard folding center armrest, something the Rogue and Ford Escape still don't have.
+Storage & Cargo The Sportage's 60/40-split backseat folds in a single motion to create a flat, continuous floor.
 (You'd think such usability would be a no-brainer, but the Escape and CR-V still manage to foul it up by requiring multiple steps.)
 Hard plastic seatbacks and a standard fold-flat front passenger seat should help with the Home Depot runs, and the Sportage's 66.6 cubic feet of maximum cargo volume ranks midpack.

 Less competitive are the storage options with the rear seats up.
 Some of the center consoles in this class can swallow a mom's purse; the Sportage's might handle a prom-goer's.
 The glove compartment is unexceptional, and cargo room with the seats up is a segment-trailing 23.6 cubic feet.
 Both the five-seat RAV4 and the Outlander offer about 50 percent more.
 How it Moves My all-wheel-drive test car came with the 2.7-liter V-6 and a four-speed automatic transmission.
 The engine musters energetic torque off the line but can't match that initial thrust at higher speeds.
 On the highway, the automatic kicks down to 3rd without too much pedal prodding, though its downshifts aren't always the smoothest.
 Passing others from 60 to 70 mph is easy enough, but the Sportage lacks the confidence of a V-6 Saturn Vue or turbocharged Volkswagen Tiguan, let alone that of the silly-fast V-6 RAV4.
 Opting for front-wheel drive shaves a significant 176 pounds, or 5 percent, off the Sportage's total weight; that would likely improve passing power a bit.

 A 2.0-liter four-cylinder with a five-speed manual is standard; with the automatic, it comes only in front-wheel drive, so you have to upgrade to the V-6 if you want an automatic with all-wheel drive.
 The V-6 comes with the automatic and either driveline.
 Neither engine is particularly efficient: The four-cylinder/manual combo yields 20/25 mpg city/highway, which many four-cylinder competitors beat.
 The 2009 model does better in certain configurations, according to the EPA; a Kia spokeswoman has yet to tell me why, but the Tucson achieves similar improvements thanks to revised drivetrain calibrations, so I suspect the same is true for the Sportage.
 Even so, the '09 model still trails many of its competitors for overall efficiency.